Our final news roundup and information overload hour.

 I'm actually wanting to address all these issues, but I want to do it in a rational way and not just bastardize the conversation as exclusively about the border.

-I have here my pile of stuff, the exact federal law that prohibits.
+Okay, I have here my pile of stuff the exact federal law that prohibits.

 Now, there are two court decisions that you might be able to cite.

-The other is some wording and one opinion that Justice Scalia gave some years back.
+The other is some wording and one opinion that Justice Galia gave some years back.

-But for the it is unambiguous when you read the 18 U.S. code as it relates to entering the country that you have got to do so legally.
+But it is unambiguous when you read the 18 U.S. Code as it relates to entering the country that you've got to do so legally.

-By characterizing the State as sanctuary, aren't you thereby violating Federal law, the laws that are on the books, and that our own Constitution states very unequivocally that in fact you should be following the Trevor Burrus, sanctuary policies have been on the books for decades.
+By characterizing the state as sanctuary, aren't you thereby violating federal law, the laws that are on the books, and that our own Constitution states very unequivocally that, in fact, you should be following?

 You want people that are victims of crime to come forward and report those crimes.